U.S. Visas for Medical Treatment

 Earlier this year, Mou’s daughter was diagnosed with breast cancer.
 She also decided to go to the U.S. not only to increase her chances of being cured, but to take advantage of health care that is centered around the well-being of the patient.

-The majority of cases for medical tourism in China involve cancer patients, followed by those seeking cardiac or neurological treatments.
+One study showed that the majority of cases for medical tourism in China involve cancer patients, followed by those seeking cardiac or neurological treatments.
 That’s according to Cai Qiang, the founder and chairman of Saint Lucia Consulting, a Beijing healthcare consultation company that recently received an investment from Sequoia Capital China.
-(In May, the Mayo Clinic signed an agreement with Saint Lucia Consulting to receive Chinese patients through the company.)

 Differences Between the U.S. and China Healthcare Systems